Comparison

 - What is the difference between Scrapegraph-ai and xberg?

-- Scrapegraph-ai: Python scraper based on AI for web data extraction and LLM integration. xberg: Polyglot document intelligence framework with Rust core.
+- Scrapegraph-ai: Python scraper based on AI. xberg: A polyglot document intelligence framework with a Rust core.
 See the comparison table for live GitHub stats and shared categories.

 - When should I choose Scrapegraph-ai over xberg?

-- Choose Scrapegraph-ai over xberg when Scrapegraph-ai is primarily Python; xberg is Rust; Pricing: No specific pricing mentioned, but a cloud-based enhanced version is promoted on the repository; Both libraries handle data extraction, with Xberg focusing more on document intelligence while Scrapegraph-ai involves web scraping and integration with LLM; Tags unique to Scrapegraph-ai: markdown, large-language-model, llm, ai-search; Also covers LLM Frameworks, Developer Tools; Scrapegraph-ai ships Docker support for self-hosted deployment; - When you need a fast setup with fewer lines of code (approx. 5 lines) to get started.
+- Choose Scrapegraph-ai over xberg when Scrapegraph-ai is primarily Python; xberg is Rust; Pricing: Free to use with potential charges for advanced features or premium services, as specified by its license.; Requirements: Developed in Python and can leverage existing libraries and frameworks related to AI and web scraping.; Both libraries handle data extraction, with Xberg focusing more on document intelligence while Scrapegraph-ai involves web scraping and integration with LLM; Tags unique to Scrapegraph-ai: ai-crawler, crawler, data-extraction, large-language-model; Also covers LLM Frameworks; Scrapegraph-ai ships Docker support for self-hosted deployment; When you need advanced AI capabilities to parse and understand the context of scraped web content.

 - When should I choose xberg over Scrapegraph-ai?